 -And if you still walk, or only recently started an outside running or treadmill running program, Chi walking can offer the same results, perhaps acting as a stepping-stone to this unique running approach.

 Chirunning not only embraces a new form of running, it encourages runners to explore their motivation for running, helping them clear their minds of all negative influences.

 -To take another quote from Danny Dreyer:

-"It's not running that hurts your body or causes injury, it is how you run that's the culprit."
+"It's not running that hurts your body or causes injury, it's how you run that's the culprit."